Son of the White Mare: Plot

-Only Fanyüvő dares to go down there, where he finds the three humanoid dragons and three princesses.
-After the victory, Kőmorzsoló and Vasgyúró rescue the princesses but, Fanyüvő puts apples, each containing a castle, into the cauldron, and although both brothers and the princesses try to lift it, it is too heavy for them.
-The opening closes and Fanyüvő is left down in the Underworld.
-The desperate Fanyüvő finds a griffin's nest.
-A snake tries to eat the griffin chicks, but Fanyüvő stops it.
-To show his gratitude, the Griffin Father takes Fanyüvő to the upper world.
-The trip is very long so the griffin has to get some food in order to survive.
-Finally, Fanyüvő has to cut off his own legs to give something to the griffin to eat.
+Only Fanyüvő dares to go down there, whereupon he finds the Gnome; they make a pact, and he shows him to the first princess.
+He slays the first dragon, the princess then leads him to the second dragon, whom he also kills, and finally he cuts the third dragon down as well.
+After the victory, Kőmorzsoló and Vasgyúró pull the cauldron up, with the princesses in it.
+When they lower it once more, Fanyűvő puts three apples — each containing a princess's castle — into the cauldron, and although both brothers and the princesses try to lift it, it is too heavy for them.
+The opening closes, and Fanyüvő is left in the Underworld.
+On the condition that he gives his beard back, the Gnome tells him of a griffin who could lift him up.
+A snake tries to eat the griffin's chicks, but Fanyüvő stops it.
+To show his gratitude, the Griffin Father offers to take Fanyüvő to the Upper World.
+The journey is too long for him though, and he tasks Fanyűvő with getting twelve oxen and twelve barrels of wine.
+By killing the dragons, the Forefather's power had been restored, and he grants Fanyűvő the oxen and wine.
+The flight to the Upper World is too long, and Fanyűvő has to cut his own leg off to feed the bird.

-After the arrival, the griffin chicks restore Fanyüvő's legs, which gives him more power.
-He is very angry at his brothers, for he believes they left him behind on purpose, but finally, he forgives them.
-All three marry with one of the princesses and move into castles, and the Forefather restores the power which he lost by the dragon's arrival.
-Eventually, each three men died and the end of the film consists of Fanyüvő walking above buildings.
+After the arrival, the griffin chicks restore Fanyüvő's leg, which gives him more power.
+He is furious at his brothers, for he believes they left him behind on purpose but forgives them.
+All three marry each one of the princesses and move into the castles.
+The story ends with the three brothers living happily ever after, until their deaths.

+In the final shot, we see Fanyüvő walking above a modern cityscape, fading to black as the credits roll.